aragon/dao-templates/CONTRIBUTING.md

-# Contributing to Aragon DAO Kits and Templates
+# Contributing to Aragon DAO Templates

 :tada: Thank you for being interested in contributing to an Aragon Project! :tada:

-The following is a set of guidelines and helpful pointers for contributing to Aragon DAO kits.
+The following is a set of guidelines and helpful pointers for contributing to Aragon DAO templates.
 The keyword here is *guidelines*, not rules.
 As such, use your best judgement and feel free to propose changes to even this document.

 ## Code of Conduct